coolcty/CppDesignPatterns_Joshi/Ch3/ex3/Answer.md

-# In the evil boss’s list of demands in Chapter 1, try to identify as many inheritance relationships as possible.
+# In the evil boss’s list of demands in Chapter 1, try to identify as many inheritance relationships as possible

 price
 Statistic